CDL-Quantum/Hackathon2021/CosmiQ/IBMQ_challenge_solution.md

 ## Executing on IBM Q Backend

-We implemented the above experiments using Qiskit Pulse and executed them on the IBM Q's [ibmq_armonk](https://quantum-computing.ibm.com/services?services=systems) backend.
+We implemented the above experiments and constructed calibrated single-qutrit gates using Qiskit Pulse, and executed them on the IBM Q's [ibmq_armonk](https://quantum-computing.ibm.com/services?services=systems) backend.

 ## Python Code and Jupyter Notebooks